Belgian connection: three held in Brussels over Paris attacks

 One international security expert said: "Belgium is a bit the Achilles heel of Europe."
 Another, Rafaello Pantucci of London's Royal United Services Institute, said: "The networks between France and Belgium have been very tight for some time."

-Michel said: "Belgium has a central position at the heart of Europe, a small country whose local scale favours the movement of people with hostile intent," he said.
-But he insisted his centre-right coalition, in power for a year, was tackling that.
+Michel said: "Belgium has a central position at the heart of Europe, a small country whose local scale favors the movement of people with hostile intent," he said.
+But he insisted his center-right coalition, in power for a year, was tackling that.

-The problem of young men returning radicalised, and with skills in handling automatic weapons remained, however, Michel, 39, said: "It's always possible to slip through the net."
+The problem of young men returning radicalized, and with skills in handling automatic weapons remained, however, Michel, 39, said: "It's always possible to slip through the net."

-Schepmans, Molenbeek's centre-right mayor said many radicals passed through, taking advantage of the anonymity afforded by parts of the borough that are almost entirely Muslim.
+Schepmans, Molenbeek's center-right mayor said many radicals passed through, taking advantage of the anonymity afforded by parts of the borough that are almost entirely Muslim.

 Criticism of authorities in Brussels and Molenbeek reflects in part Belgium's deep political and linguistic divide between Dutch- and French-speaking communities.